bonifield/lookup_tables/README.md

 ### A collection of various useful lookup tables for Splunk, or any other program that reads the CSV format (any spreadsheet program or basic text editor).
 Lookups provide an easy way to enrich your data by using a separate file to add context to your logs.

-### Here is a [link decribing how to make automatic lookups in Splunk](https://docs.splunk.com/Documentation/Splunk/7.3.1/Knowledge/DefineanautomaticlookupinSplunkWeb), or follow the steps below:
+### Here is a [official Splunk documentaion](https://docs.splunk.com/Documentation/Splunk/7.3.1/Knowledge/DefineanautomaticlookupinSplunkWeb), this one from [Hurricane Labs](https://www.hurricanelabs.com/blog/splunk-enterprise-security-automatic-identity-lookup-tables-using-active-directory-ldap), or follow the steps below:
 - Settings --> Lookups
 	- Lookup table files --> Add new
 		- upload the table, provide the name of the file as it will appear in Splunk (just use the same name AND INCLUDE THE EXTENSION)